Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

 * a backend database,
 * backend modules with an API accessible as a static Tor hidden service,
 * a maintenance tool accessible through a Tor web browser,
-* an optional block explorer ([BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer)) accessible as a static Tor hidden service.
+* a block explorer ([BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer)) accessible as a static Tor hidden service.

 ## Table of Content ##